Skip to content

 Why is margin of safety the last pillar?

 Because price only matters once a business has cleared the quality bar.
-A wonderful company is still a poor investment at the wrong price, and a margin of safety — buying well below estimated value — protects you against the inevitable wrong assumption.
-Quality tells you what to want; margin of safety tells you when to act.
+A wonderful company is still a poor investment at the wrong price, and a margin of safety, meaning buying well below estimated value, protects you against the inevitable wrong assumption.
+Putting price first inverts the whole process and produces the classic mistake: a screen full of statistically cheap companies that are cheap for perfectly good reasons.
+Cheapness is not a quality signal.
+It is frequently the opposite of one.
+There is also a practical reason for the ordering.
+Valuing a business properly is the most time-consuming of the four checks, so doing it last means you only spend that effort on companies that have already earned it.
+Quality tells you what to want.
+Margin of safety tells you what price makes it sensible.

 Check all four, automatically